How is a website built? The 7 phases of web development

 - Bugs are discovered late

-Best for: Simple, well-defined projects (landing pages, standard business websites).
+Best for: simple, well-defined projects (landing pages, standard business websites).

-Agile Methodology
+Agile methodology

 Pros:

-- Continuous feedback and course correction opportunities
+- Continuous feedback and course correction

 - Client sees progress regularly

-- Flexible — requirements can evolve during the project
+- Flexible — requirements can evolve

 - Bugs are caught early